Birch Meadow School- Frequently Asked Questions

 - Students in Grades K, 1, 4, and 5 are dismissed from their exterior classroom doors.

-- If an older sibling is picking up a sibling in kindergarten or 1st grade please make sure that is on the dismissal form and that sibling comes to the exterior door to pick up.
+- If an older sibling is picking up a sibling in Grade kindergarten or 1st grade include this information on the dismissal form.
+Older siblings should come to the exterior door to pick up younger siblings.